cossacklabs/themis-java-examples/README.md

 This example project already includes prebuilt Themis JNI library for modern 64-bit Linux and macOS systems.

 If this does not work, you may need to build Themis from source code:
-1. Follow [these instructions](https://docs.cossacklabs.com/pages/documentation-themis/#java-wrapper-installation) to build Themis JNI library.
+1. Follow [these instructions](https://docs.cossacklabs.com/themis/languages/java/installation-desktop/) to build Themis JNI library.
-2. Copy JavaThemis source code (`src/wrappers/themis/java`) into the `java-example/src` directory.
+   You will also need to build the JAR.
-3. Copy Themis JNI library (`build/libthemis_jni.*`) into the `java-example/lib` directory.
+2. Copy Themis JNI library (`build/libthemis_jni.*`) into the `java-example/lib` directory.
+3. Copy Themis JAR (`src/wrappers/themis/java/build/libs/java-themis-*.jar`)
+   into the `java-example/lib` directory and make sure `build.gradle` contains the same file name.
+   Both `classpath` and `implementation` lines should be updated.

 ### For Android